benstone/3dmm-source-notes/README.md

 The build expects the BRender and AudioMan libraries to be present in `elib` and `kauai\elib` respectively.
 These libraries can be obtained from [3DMMForever](https://github.com/foone/3DMMForever).
 Place them in subdirectories that match the build type (eg. `WINS` for the ANSI release).

+#### AudioMan

+AudioMan is an audio library used in 3DMM and several other Microsoft multimedia products from the mid-late 90s.

+Features that use AudioMan:

+* Kauai
+  * Kauai has a sound device class that uses AudioMan to play WAVE sounds.
+This is the SNDAM class.
+  * The sound device is initialized in [APPB::_FInitSound](https://github.com/microsoft/Microsoft-3D-Movie-Maker/blob/main/kauai/SRC/APPB.CPP#L645)
+  * Debug builds call AudioMan's `DetectLeaks()` function on exit (in [APPB::_CleanUp](https://github.com/microsoft/Microsoft-3D-Movie-Maker/blob/main/kauai/SRC/APPB.CPP#L732)) to check for memory leaks.
+* 3DMM
+  * Importing movie sounds
+    * AudioMan is used for converting imported sounds to 11025Hz Mono 8-bit.
+    * Imported sounds are also compressed using ADPCM.
+AudioMan has support for converting audio using Microsoft's Audio Compression Manager but 3DMM reimplements it for some reason.
+  * Sound recorder
+    * AudioMan is used to play back the recorded sound and to apply filters after recording.

 ## Build Tools

 These tools are built as part of Kauai.
 The binaries will be in `kauai\obj\<build-type>`.